bradut/SlingBox-Channel-Changer-Server/README.md

 The wrapper is a Web API application, and it uses the Kestrel web server to listen for requests.<br />
 In this section you can update the port number used by the wrapper.

-If you want to use HTTPS, you will need to update the configuration accordingly and you will need to provide a certificate for the wrapper.<br />
+If you want to use HTTPS, you will need to update the configuration accordingly and you will need to provide a **certificate** for the wrapper.

 Avoid using HTTPS if your TV Guide web app is not also using HTTPS because some browsers will block the requests from the Wrapper to the web app.<br />
 (may work with Chrome, but not with Firefox)